 What Is the Role of Science in Conservation?

-Conservation Science and Technical Art History
+Conservation Science & Technical Art History

 Non-Destructive Examination Techniques

-Conservation professionals follow a code of ethics that encourages use of non-destructive examination techniques whenever possible.
+Conservators and conservation scientists follow a code of ethics that encourages use of non-destructive examination techniques whenever possible.

 Advanced Imaging Techniques

 In addition to visible light, conservators may use other forms of radiation to gain information about an object.
 Light from the ultraviolet (UV) and infrared (IR) portions of the light spectrum are two types of illumination commonly used by conservators.

 Ultraviolet illumination induces fluorescence in certain material that can help conservators see the condition of the object’s surface, including the presence or absence of varnishes and areas of overpaint or added material.
 This technique is called ultraviolet-induced visible fluorescence (UVF) because the fluorescence is visible.

 Infrared reflectography (IRR) is useful because it allows the conservators to see through surface layers.
 Some pigments become transparent under IR illumination, whereas others retain opacity.
 This technique can help distinguish between pigments as well as reveal information such as the underdrawing of a painting.